Preferred Reporting Items for Overviews of Reviews: Development and Dissemination of the PRIOR Statement

 15Faculty of Health, Dalhousie University, Canada

 Background: Overviews of reviews were originally conceived by Cochrane to offer a “friendly front-end” to their systematic reviews.
-Overviews are useful for decision-makers (healthcare providers, policy makers, patients) by bringing together systematic reviews on related topics (e.g., different interventions for a given condition) in a single product.
-The Cochrane Handbook provides methodological guidance; however, to date there has been no reporting guideline for overviews.
+Overviews are useful for decision-makers (healthcare providers, policy makers, patients) because they bring together systematic reviews on related topics (e.g., different interventions for a given condition) in a single product.
+The Cochrane Handbook provides methodological guidance; however, to date, there has been no reporting guideline for overviews.
 Consistent and transparent reporting is critical to support the production and use of trusted evidence.

 Objectives: Describe the development of the Preferred Reporting Items for Overviews of Reviews (PRIOR) reporting guideline and discuss dissemination strategies.

-Methods: We followed the approach recommended by the EQUATOR Network.
-An international team from 8 countries and 4 continents developed PRIOR, including members with various roles (e.g., reviewers, methodologists, journal editors, public, representatives of organizations that produce reviews).
+Methods: We followed the approach recommended by the EQUATOR (Enhancing the QUAlity and Transparency Of health Research) Network.
+An international team from eight countries and four continents developed PRIOR, including members with various roles (e.g., reviewers, methodologists, journal editors, public, representatives of organizations that produce reviews).
 Multiple stages occurred: establishing a team and protocol, establishing the need for a reporting guideline through evidence reviews of published overviews, systematic reviews of existing methodological guidance, modified Delphi to identify relevant items for reporting, and development of the guideline.

 Results: PRIOR consists of a checklist (27 main items, 19 sub-items), explanation and elaboration document, and flow diagram.
 A manuscript describing PRIOR was published in the British Medical Journal (doi: https://doi.org/10.1136/bmj-2022-070849).
 PRIOR is also available through the EQUATOR Network (https://www.equator-network.org/reporting-guidelines/reporting-guideline-for-overviews-of-reviews-of-healthcare-interventions-development-of-the-prior-statement/).